bytecodealliance/wasmtime/README.md

 Wasmtime passes the WebAssembly spec testsuite, and supports a new system API proposal called [WebAssembly System Interface], or WASI.

-There are Rust C, and C++ toolchains that can compile programs with WASI.
+There are Rust, C, and C++ toolchains that can compile programs with WASI.
 See [here][WASI intro] for more information, and [here][WASI tutorial] for a tutorial on compiling and running programs using WASI and wasmtime, as well as an overview of the filesystem sandboxing system.